-Ex-ante conditionality Priority axes to which conditionality applies Ex-ante conditionality fulfilled (yes /no/partially) Criteria Criteria fulfilled (yes/no) Reference (reference to strategies, legal act or other relevant documents, incl. relevant sections, articles or paragraphs, accompanied by web-links or access to full text) Explanations state aid coordinator and EU state aid rules must be adhered to at the level of the fund manager, financial intermediaries, co-investors, and final recipients.
+Ex-ante conditionality Priority axes to which conditionality applies Ex-ante conditionality fulfilled (yes /no/partially) Criteria Criteria fulfilled (yes/no) Reference (reference to strategies, legal act or other relevant documents, incl. relevant sections, articles or paragraphs, accompanied by web-links or access to full text) Explanations applies /no/partially) state aid coordinator and EU state aid rules must be adhered to at the level of the fund manager, financial intermediaries, co-investors, and final recipients.
 The mechanism for recovery of unlawful state aid was reformed in the Slovak Republic by Act No 102/2011 Coll. (amendment to Act on State Aid) which entered into force on 1 June 2011.
 This act laid down that a EC decision on unlawful state aid is a direct enforceable order under which unlawful state aid will be recovered in an enforcement procedure.
 Based on the EC decision on unlawful state aid and at the initiative of the state aid coordinator, the aid grantor is required to file a petition to execute the order in accordance with the Enforcement Code, within 30 days of receipt of the initiative.
-EC decisions on unlawful state aid are directly enforceable against the beneficiary on the date of receipt of such a decision by the SR. Measures are also in place to ensure the performance of controls of compliance with the General Block Exemption Regulation and with the approved schemes.
-State aid grantors can verify the aid eligibility and compatibility conditions (for example, the incentive effect, limitation of aid to maximum aid intensity, the conditions of eligibility of schemes, SME status as beneficiaries) under § 19 of the State Aid Act.
+EC decisions on unlawful state aid are directly enforceable against the beneficiary on the date of receipt of such a decision by the SR. Measures are also in place to ensure the performance of controls of compliance with the GBER 2014 (note: than amended by GBER 2017) and with the approved schemes.
+State aid grantors can verify the aid eligibility and compatibility or schemes, SME status as beneficiaries) under § 19 of the State Aid Act.
 Records of de minimis aid are kept by the Ministry of Finance through the information system of the Slovak Aid Monitoring Authority - IS SAMA.
 Access to the IS SAMA is currently provided only to the state aid coordinator (MF SR) that inputs data on the provision/receipt of de minimis aid on the basis of written notifications from the grantors/beneficiaries of de minimis aid.
 IS SAMA in its present form is used to ensure that newly provided aid does not exceed the de minimis aid ceiling.
 If de minimis aid ceiling is exceeded, the MF SR notifies the grantor to that effect.
 Upon receipt of updated data from de minimis aid grantor, the data in IS SAMA are adjusted.
 Once the IS SAMA is completed, a portal design of this information system will be implemented.
 The website and the possibility to browse data on aid granted will be publicly